 Levels of coarse woody debris fluctuate with market conditions, the proportion of conventional vs heli logging, and the proportion of old growth vs second growth harvesting.
-It is expected that a similar volume of downed woody debris per hectare will remain in 2024.
+It is expected that a similar volume of downed woody debris per hectare will remain in 2025.

-The Operational Planner in charge of managing Waste & Residue reviews waste data submissions for the calendar year and divides the total waste volume by the harvested area of the associated cutblocks.
+The Operations Forester who manages Waste & Residue generates a summary from the Provincial Government's waste billing system for the calendar year and divides the total waste volume by the harvested area of the associated cutblocks.